Jenifsika/EXNO2DS/README.md

-# RESULT
+# RESULT:
 Thus the program to perform Exploratory Data Analysis was written and executed successfully.